 Rank 4 – Justin Thomas

-Inside the Titleist R&D offices, there was a bracket created, pitting prototypes against each other to see which design would run the gauntlet and emerge as the fastest, most powerful Titleist driver.
+Inside the Titleist R&D offices, there was a bracket created, pitting prototypes against each other to see which design would run the gauntlet and emerge as the fastest, most powerful Titleist Drivers used by pros.

 TS Stands for Titleist Speed